-Home intruder dies after confronted by homeowner in Austin
+Home intruder dies after confronted by someone inside home on West Side

 The incident happened around 10 p.m.
 Wednesday at an apartment above Gigi’s Food Mart convenience store, in the 5000 block of West Chicago Avenue.

+The owner, Marcellus Brown, said he wasn't home at the time of the incident but said his brother was sleeping at his apartment when a man came in through the back window and confronted the intruder.

+A physical altercation ensued between the two.
+Police said the intruder, identified by the medical examiner as 51-year-old Derek Carson, bit the man on the arm, scratched him and used a stun gun on him.

-Police said the 51-year-old man died at the scene of unspecified injuries.
-His cause of death is unknown and under investigation.
+Police said Carson died at the scene of unspecified injuries.
+The medical examiner said Carson's cause of death was asphyxia by compression of the neck during the altercation.

-During the fight, the man tased the homeowner and bit his arm.
-The homeowner was treated at West Suburban Medical Center and is in stable condition.

-Police said the homeowner is not facing any charges.
+Brown's brother was treated at West Suburban Medical Center and was released.
+Police said he is not facing any charges.